Kinetic Energy Driven Ferromagnetic Insulator

-The free band structure of the trimerized configuration is depicted in Fig.~(\ref{Fig:spectrum}) in Supplemental Material (SM.)~(\ref{App:numericalsolution}).
-Since $t\gg |t^\prime|$, three intra-trimer states are solved as orbitals: the lower two are degenerate with the energy of $E=-t$ and the upper with $E=2t$.
+The free band structure of the trimerized configuration is depicted in Supplemental Material (SM) Sect.
+A~\cite{supp}.
+Since $t\gg |t^\prime|$, three intra-trimer states are solved as orbitals: The lower two are degenerate with the energy of $E=-t$ and the upper with $E=2t$.
 They are broadened into three bands whose widths are proportional to $|t^\prime|$.
-The lower two bands overlap, and are separated from the upper one.
+The lower two bands overlap and are separated from the upper one.
 The band gap $\Delta_b$ between them is at the order of $t$ at $|t^\prime/t|\ll 1$, while it closes at $t^\prime/t=3/4$.

-Below we consider the filling of $\frac{1}{3}$, {\it i.e.}, 2 fermions per trimer.
-The lower two bands are effectively half-filled, hence, it should be metallic in the weak coupling regime of $U/t^\prime \sim 1$.
-In contrast, the strong correlation regime is characterized by $\min(U, t)\gg t^\prime$, and correlated insulating states appear.
+Below we consider the commensurate filling of $\frac{1}{3}$, {\it i.e.}, 2 fermions per trimer.
+The lower two bands are effectively half-filled, hence, it should be metallic in the weak coupling regime of $U/t^\prime \lesssim 1$.
+In contrast, the strong coupling regime is characterized by $\min(U, t)\gg t^\prime$, in which the correlated insulating states appear.
 The inter-trimer hopping generates virtual excitations involving 1 or 3 fermions in a trimer.
-The dependence of $E_{ex}$ on $t$ and $U$ here are depicted in Figs.~\ref{fig:FM vs AFM}(a)~and~\ref{fig:FM vs AFM}(b), respectively, and are calculated in SM.~(\ref{App:solution of single trimer}).
+The dependence of $E_{ex}$ on $t$ and $U$ here are depicted in Figs.~\ref{fig:FM vs AFM}(a)~and~\ref{fig:FM vs AFM}(b), respectively (see the SM Sect.
+B~\cite{supp}).
 Excitations with $E_{ex}\sim t$ lead to the FM superexchange in the regime of $U\gg t\gg t^\prime$.
-As lowering the value of $U/t$, the AFM superexchage becomes dominant as in the usual Mott insulators, and the excitations are characterized by double occupancy with $E_{ex}\sim U$.
-The evolution from the FM to AMF superexchange is explained below.
+As lowering $U/t$, the AFM superexchange becomes dominant as in the usual Mott insulators, and the excitations are characterized by double occupancy with $E_{ex}\sim U$.
+The evolution from the FM to AFM superexchange is explained below.

 We begin with the case of $U/t = +\infty$ which forbids the double occupancy.
 The Nagaoka theorem applies to the case with only a single hole in the entire system \cite{nagaoka1966}.
-Below the dominance of the FM exchange is shown to occur at the $\frac{1}{3}$-filling.
+Below the dominance of the FM exchange is shown to occur at the $\frac{1}{3}$-filling, however.